toak/latex-aiias/README.md

 ## Writing environment

-For a simple usage use https://www.overleaf.com/

-You can use SSO with your aiias.edu account and the free edition should be enough for you.
+For a simple usage of LateX use https://www.overleaf.com/ You can use SSO with your aiias.edu account and the free edition should be enough for you.
 Just copy the files from the source folder and start editing it in overleaf!

+You can also install LateX locally on your computer.

 ## Simple paper

-You can use this for short papers, you will find the source files and the results in the folder /simple-paper
+You can use this for short papers, you will find the source files and the results in the folder /simple-paper.
+The *.tex and *.bib can be found in the source folder

 ### title.tex